fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 Let's create a Column 2D chart using the `angular-fusioncharts` component showing the "Countries With Most Oil Reserves".

 > FusionCharts Suite has 95+ chart types for you to explore.
-Find the complete list of chart types [here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

 The Column 2D chart is shown below: